 So, when blood, sputum, or spinal fluid from an Alzheimer’s patient who happens to become acutely ill and feverish is being tested for the presence of a typical infection, such as pneumonia, the AG may also be present in the sample and grow along with whatever other microbes are there.

 However, because nobody is looking for any germ other than one to blame for the obvious infection, the AG growing will be called a “contaminant,” and disregarded.

 The Alzheimer’s germ might need special conditions to grow

 The right nutrients can be crucial.
 For example, the Legionnaires bacterium grew on only one of 17 common bacterial media (lab food blends) tested.
-It was initially found only because Dr. Joe McDade, at CDC, had inoculated patient samples into eggs, looking for rickettsia; luckily, the Legionnaires bacteria also grew there.
-And fortuitously his dedication brought him back to his lab during the Christmas holidays to further examine samples microscopically.
+It was initially found only because Dr. Joseph McDade, at CDC, had inoculated patient samples into eggs, looking for rickettsia; luckily, the Legionnaires bacteria also grew there.
+And fortuitously his dedication brought him back to his lab during the Christmas holidays to further examine samples microscopically—and he noticed it.